kree-nickm/Moon-Mod-Tools/README.md

 Modules included with this bot are below:

 ### logger
-Logs the updating or deleting of messages on a server.
+Logs the updating or deleting of messages on a server, and or user joins and removals.
 Retains any attachments that are deleted with the message as well.
+At least one of the following log channel IDs must be provided.

 Options:
-* **logChannelId** - The snowflake ID of the channel where messages are to be logged.
+* **msgLogChannelId** - The snowflake ID of the channel where messages are to be logged.
+* **joinLogChannelId** - The snowflake ID of the channel where member joins and removals are to be logged.

 ### modmail
 Allows users to send reports to the moderation team as a whole, and allows the moderation team to discuss their reports and anonymously interact with the user.